 Low Vision Resource Center - This is our Legacy project - and it is a big one.
 The LVRC is a storefront operation providing low vision aids to those who cannot be helped by glasses alone.
-Once you are trained, you can help to staff the Center, maintain inventory control, answer the phone, assist with raising funds, deliver or pick up equipment, or do a little cleanup.
+Once you are trained, you can help to staff the Center, stay in touch with clients to make sure they have what they need, maintain inventory control, answer the phone, assist with raising funds, deliver or pick up equipment, or do a little cleanup.
 Email or call now to find out how you can help.

 Process Eyeglasses so others can see.
 Our local Lions Eyeglass Recycling Center processes thousands of pairs of used glasses every year.
 Lions and friends collect the used glasses from drop boxes around town, sort the collected glasses, clean them and read the prescription before packaging them for use on mission trips overseas.
 You will be working with a team for a few hours once a month - but you can also go to the Lacey recycling center more often if you like.
 Let us know if you want to be part of this easy but important service.

 Burger Booth Crew - The Lions Burger Den is a fixture at local events like Lakefair.
 You can help with this important fundraiser by peeling onions, pouring drinks, grilling burgers, assembling sandwiches or taking orders.
 You will get tired and smell like onions and smoke - but we laugh a lot!
 Some businesses take a whole shift so the whole crew can work together.
 Let us know if you have always wanted to flip a Lion burger.